2025–26 Hong Kong League Cup

 The 2025–26 Hong Kong League Cup is the 14th edition of the Hong Kong League Cup.
 10 teams entered this edition, with 2 games being played in the First Round before the quarter-finals stage.
 The competition was only open to teams that played in the 2025–26 Hong Kong Premier League.

+Lee Man became the champions for the first time after beating Kitchee in the final.